 Nathanna Erica: As a person with a very complex ancestry (my mother has Spanish grandparents, and her father has Bolivian ancestry whereas my father has Portuguese and Italian ancestors), I have a mixed heritage of several cultures, but most importantly, I’m very drawn to what in my opinion, is the best aspect of being a Brazilian citizen: we are colorful people by nature.

-We have Samba, we have Bossa Nova, we have species of birds not found anywhere else in the world.
+We have Samba, we have Bossa Nova, and we have species of birds not found anywhere else in the world.
 We’ve been having some very dark days here lately in pretty much every area imaginable, and sometimes it feels like they are never going to end, but I know that most people are desperately eager to go back to those days when we could be proud of our forests, of our music and our culture.

 As an artist, I feel I have the responsibility to put this hope for better days into my work.